azsk/AzTS-docs/Control coverage/Feature/SubscriptionCore.md

 > No permanent role assignments present at subscription level apart from explicitly allowed roles OR if no role assignment present in subscription.
 >
 > **Failed:**
-> Any critical permanent role assignments present at subscription level apart from explicitly allowed roles.
+> Any permanent role assignments present at subscription level apart from explicitly allowed roles.
 >
 > **Verify:**
 > RBAC result not found (sufficient data is not available for evaluation).